getkub/ansible_docker_splunk/Tutorial.md

 ### Other Things to note
  - Ensure you always run docker clean command before you exit.
 Otherwise the docker containers might start automatically in your workstation next time.
 Clean commands examples in `ansible/example_commands.txt`
+ - If you get permission denied errors for `/tmp/jinja/xxx` it is better to delete the whole directory `/tmp/jinja` and start again

  ### TODO (Things pending)
  - Find solution to make Management Console Distributed mode on start.
 Currently it comes-up as standalone